button/DeepLinkKit/README.md

 router[@"scheme-two://timeline"] = ^{ … }
 ```

+## AppLinks Support

+Does you app support AppLinks?
+You can easily handle incoming AppLinks by importing the AppLinks category `DPLDeepLink+AppLinks`.
+The AppLinks category provides convenience accessors to all AppLinks 1.0 properties.

 ## Running the Demo

 To run the example project, run `pod try DeepLinkSDK` in your terminal.
 You can also clone the repo, and run `pod install` from the project root.
 If you don't have CocoaPods, begin by [follow this guide](http://guides.cocoapods.org/using/getting-started.html).